 Are you tirelessly working out and not noticing that you’re not feeling strong?
-Are you reading all of the latest fitness articles telling you how to get stronger and build muscle mass but don’t see the results?
+Do you read all the latest fitness articles telling you how to get stronger and build muscle mass but don’t see the results?
 Are you sick of feeling like you wasting your time at the gym?
 There are 4 reasons you’re not getting strong, and the ways to fix them so you gain muscle mass.

 There are many confusing articles and people telling you what’s the best way to get stronger, gain muscle, or my favorite, get ripped!
 The truth is, it’s actually a simple equation that most people aren’t getting right.